miguelperezenciso/SeqBreed/README.md

 ### Usage
 A step by step example is in ```main.py``` file.
 Folder DGRP contains an example of sequence data from Drosophila Genome Reference Panel (http://dgrp2.gnets.ncsu.edu/) detailing a genomic selection experiment, whereas the POTATO folder contains a GWAS example using  data from tetraploid potato.

+#### 0. Main steps
+A typical SeqBreed run consists of at least the following steps:

+1-	Upload founder sequence genotypes and a `GFounder` object is created.
+A file with all SNP positions in sequence is generated.
+2-	Initialize `Genome` class.
+Optionally, sex or mitochondrial chromosomes are specified as well as local recombination maps.
+3-	Genetic architectures for every trait are specified via a `QTNs` object.
+Environmental variances are also inferred.
+4-	A `Population` object is generated, optionally via gene-dropping along a predetermined pedigree.

+Once `Population` is initialized, SeqBreed allows a number of operations to be performed, such as implementing selection, plotting or exporting phenotype and molecular data.

 #### 1. Base population
-GFounder class constructor simply needs vcf file, name of output file with snp positions and minimimum frequency (MAF) for a snp to be considered.
+`GFounder` class constructor simply needs vcf file, name of output file with snp positions and minimimum frequency (MAF) for a snp to be considered.

 ```gbase = gg.GFounder(vcfFile, snpFile, minMaf=0)```